 How does laser eye surgery actually work?

-2. Eye Surgeons now lift the flap to expose the inside of the cornea.
+- STEP 2: Eye Surgeons now lift up the flap to expose the inside of the cornea.
 Guided by the refractive error and the shape of the cornea, the excimer laser robotically sculpts the exposed corneal bed into the correct shape.
 This process usually takes less than 30 seconds for each eye.

 Essentially, this technique used by patient’s those having contact lens prescription onto their cornea.

-Today, a new technique named SMILE enables surgeons to clip the cornea through even smaller incisions and with higher precision. t further reducing recovery time and lasers aren’t just correcting the three types of refractive errors, this technology can also restore aging eyes.
+Today, a new technique named SMILE enables the surgeons to clip the cornea through even smaller incisions and with higher precision –and it further reducing recovery time.
+And lasers aren’t just correcting the three types of refractive errors –this technology can also restore aging eyes.
 In a technique called Laser Blended Vision, surgeons adjust one eye to be slightly better at distance vision and the other eye to be better for near vision.

 Soon, Barraquer’s vision of a world without glasses may finally come true.